Coupled imbibition and evaporation of droplets deposited on a nanoporous layer: Results and Discussion

 \subsection{Lateral vapor transport}

-Here, we propose a potential solution to the apparent contradictions in both evaporation rates and lateral transport coefficients discussed above.
-We assume that the liquid present in the halo does not only come from capillary pumping, but also from vapor molecules evaporated from the droplet surface, transported laterally along the sample surface, and condensed in the pores (see Figure \ref{fig : VaporCondensation}).
-Such transport is thermodynamically possible and favorable, because the equilibrium RH of the liquid in the droplet, $\rh_\mathrm{sat} = 1$, is larger than that of the liquid in the pores, $\idx{\rh}{eq} < 1$, owing to the Kelvin effect.
+Here, we propose a potential solution to the apparent contradictions in both evaporation rates and lateral transport coefficients raised in the previous sections.
+We hypothesize that the liquid present in the halo does not only come from capillary pumping, but also from a fraction of the vapor molecules evaporated from the droplet surface, transported laterally along the sample surface, and condensed in the pores (see Figure \ref{fig : VaporCondensation}).
+Such transport is thermodynamically possible and favorable because owing to the Kelvin effect, the equilibrium RH of the liquid in the droplet, $\rh_\mathrm{sat} = 1$, is larger than that of the liquid in the pores, $\idx{\rh}{eq} < 1$, resulting in a driving force $\idx{\rh}{sat} - \idx{\rh}{eq} > 0$.
 Also, because of the low liquid permeability of mesoporous media, vapor transport can become comparable or even more efficient than capillary flow, depending on the geometry in which vapor transport occurs \cite{Vincent2024}.